 I’ve been really busy lately, we moved out of our apartment, I have been teaching a lot, plus the day after our moved I left for a 2 week resident Chemistry for Haz-Mat Response course.
 (My brain still is mumbled up mush) While most of our stuff is still packed in boxes, I just had to get started on my urban homestead.
 Genny and I spent last Saturday making our first Chicken Tractor.

 For those of you unfamiliar with the term, a chicken tractor is a cross between free-range chicken management and keeping them in a coop.
 What we did was build a 6×12 A-Frame and covered it on all sides with chicken wire.
-This allows the chickens protection from predators (even though I will need to beef up my screen – raccoons can tear through chicken wire I’m told) while allowing the chickens to peck the ground to supplement their feed.
+This allows the chickens protection from predators.
+Eeven though I will need to beef up my screen.
+Raccoons can tear through chicken wire I’m told.
+It also allows chickens to peck the ground to supplement their feed.

 Each week we will move the tractor to a new location in our yard so that no one spot gets mangled too badly.